mstarongithub/mk-plugin-repo/docs/api.md

   - `code`: `string` - The code of the first version

 - UpdatePlugin:

   - `name`: `string | undefined` - The new name.
 Not required
   - `summary_short`: `string | undefined` - The new short description.
 Not required
   - `summary_long`: `string | undefined` - The new full description.
 Not required
   - `tags`: `[string] | undefined` - The new tags of the plugin.
 Not required
   - `type`: `string | undefined` - New type of the plugin.
 Valid values are `"plugin"` and `"widget"`.
 Not required

+- PluginVersion:
+  - `code`: `string` - The full code of this version
+  - `aiscript_version`: `string` - The version of AIScript this plugin version is intended for

 ### Endpoints